bawn/Aquaman/README.md

 ```

-Every UIViewController that will appear within the AquamanPageViewController should conform to `AquamanChildViewController` by implementing `func aquamanChildScrollView() -> UIScrollView` and call `func childScrollViewDidScroll(_ scrollView: UIScrollView)` in `func scrollViewDidScroll(_ scrollView: UIScrollView)`
+Every UIViewController that will appear within the AquamanPageViewController should conform to `AquamanChildViewController` by implementing `func aquamanChildScrollView() -> UIScrollView`

 ```swift
 import Aquaman